-Borrowings are recognised initially at fair values, net of transaction costs incurred.
-Borrowings are subsequently stated at amortised costs; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in consolidated income statement over the period of the borrowings using the effective interest method.
+Bank borrowings are recognised initially at fair values, net of transaction costs incurred.
+Bank borrowings are subsequently stated at amortised costs; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in consolidated income statement over the period of the bank borrowings using the effective interest method.

-Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least twelve months after the balance sheet date.
+Bank borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least twelve months after the balance sheet date.